 Click in the “Write your Post” area to enlarge and begin writing.

 Google Posts can be up to 1,500 words but Google recommends 100-300 words.
-Your Google Post can include a photo and link, plus a call to action.
+Your Google Post can include up to 10 photos, videos, a link, plus a call to action button.

-After clicking to upload your photo, you can adjust the crop.
+After clicking to upload your photo(s), you can adjust the crop.

 If you are publishing a Post to promote an upcoming event, you have the option to set the start and end date and time for that event within your Post.